CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 ## New Line

 Blank lines improve readability.
-They set off blocks of code which are in themselves logically related.
+They set off blocks of code which are logically related.

 Two lines should always be used between: